Sketchley's Translations Main Index

 Review by: Aaron Sketchley

-Reviewed on: 2021.01.11 (revised: 2021.10.12)
+Reviewed on: 2021.01.11 (revised: 2024.01.08)

 This is one of those rare films that sucks you into its reality, and its intensity keeps you glued to the screen for the next 2 hours.
 If you haven't seen it yet, you are in for a real treat of an action movie.
-However, take note that it's unrelenting intensity makes it the kind of film that Roger Ebert would have dubbed a 'Bruised Forearm' movie!
+However, take note that its unrelenting intensity makes it the kind of film that Roger Ebert would have dubbed a 'Bruised Forearm' movie!

 ▲ Top ▶ Movie Reviews Index